Jacob S. Kasanin

 Whilst at the Michael Reese Hospital he conducted research with Eugenia Hanfmann on Schizophrenic thinking this was following on from Vygotsky's work and was funded by the Masonic Foundation.
 Together they wrote Conceptual Thinking in Schizophrenia, from this a test was developed called the Hanfmann-Kasanin Test.

 From 1939 he was Chief of Psychiatry at Mount Zion Hospital in San Francisco and Assistant Clinical Professor at UCSF School of Medicine.
 He also engaged in Private Practice.

-He was president of the Association of American Orthopsychiatrists from 1941-2.
+He was president of the Association of American Orthopsychiatrists from 1941 to 1942.
 During World War II he served as a psychiatrist to the 9th service command of the army.

 He died suddenly on the 4 May 1946.